YGGDRASIL-STUDIO/Discouraged-Workers/README.md

   <span property="dct:title">Discouraged Workers Demo V1.0.0 Ren'Py Source Code</span>.
 </p>

 The license applied to only **Ren'Py Source Code**.
 All trademarks are property of their respective owners.
-And Our scenario copyright by Lee Yun-Seok, creator of YGGDRASIL STUDIO All Rights Reserved.
+And our scenario copyright by Lee Yun-Seok, creator of YGGDRASIL STUDIO All Rights Reserved.

 Discouraged Workers
 ===================